cython/cython/docs/src/tutorial/numpy.rst

-There is some speed penalty to this though (as one makes more assumptions compile-time if the type is set to :obj:`np.ndarray`, specifically it is assumed that the data is stored in pure strided more and not in indirect mode).
+There is some speed penalty to this though (as one makes more assumptions compile-time if the type is set to :obj:`np.ndarray`, specifically it is assumed that the data is stored in pure strided mode and not in indirect mode).